IFB Gaming Learn My Way

 Passwords

-• Use a password that is hard to guess — a mix of letters, numbers, and symbols works well
+• Use a hard-to-guess password — mix of letters, numbers, symbols

-• If you forget a password, most websites have a Forgot password? link to help you reset it safely
+• Use the Forgot password? link to reset safely

 Important: No legitimate organisation will ever ask for your password.
 Ever.